dartmouth-cs98/18w-paintthetown/README.md

 color.

 # Backend
-We use Wrld3d's API for 3d geolocation-enabled maps and make use of our own backend solution for user authentification and login.
+Our server runs through Heroku, where our scripts request and send information to coordinating Heroku URLs.
+We use Wrld3d's API for 3d geolocation-enabled maps to population buildings into wide spans of our game's map.
+Our [backend solution](https://github.com/dartmouth-cs98/18w-paintthetown-backend) handles login, authentification, all major user data (challenges, stats, states), team data, building data, paint data, and more.

 # Frontend
 We are building our entire frontend in Unity3d, including all UI elements and features like GPS location.
 The frontend environment